stepanenko/free-code-camp/FUNCTIONAL/readme.md

 The functional programming software development approach breaks a program into small, testable parts.
 This section covers basic functional programming principles in JavaScript.

+## Functional programming is about:

+1) Isolated functions - there is no dependence on the state of the program, which includes global variables that are subject to change

+2) Pure functions - the same input always gives the same output

+3) Functions with limited side effects - any changes, or mutations, to the state of the program outside the function are carefully controlled